One Stop Systems, Inc. (NASDAQ:OSS) Given Consensus Rating of “Buy” by Brokerages

-One Stop Systems, Inc. (NASDAQ:OSS) has been assigned an average rating of “Buy” from the eight brokerages that are currently covering the company, MarketBeat reports.
-Eight investment analysts have rated the stock with a buy recommendation.
-The average 12-month price target among brokerages that have updated their coverage on the stock in the last year is $7.39.
+One Stop Systems, Inc. (NASDAQ:OSS) has been given a consensus recommendation of “Buy” by the eight research firms that are currently covering the company, MarketBeat.com reports.
+Eight analysts have rated the stock with a buy rating.
+The average 12 month target price among analysts that have covered the stock in the last year is $7.39.

-Separately, Zacks Investment Research raised One Stop Systems from a “hold” rating to a “buy” rating and set a $6.25 price target on the stock in a research report on Friday, November 19th.
+Separately, Zacks Investment Research raised One Stop Systems from a “hold” rating to a “buy” rating and set a $6.25 price target for the company in a research note on Friday, November 19th.

 In other news, major shareholder Steve D. Cooper sold 10,000 shares of the company’s stock in a transaction on Tuesday, November 23rd.
 The stock was sold at an average price of $5.30, for a total transaction of $53,000.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
 Corporate insiders own 6.25% of the company’s stock.

-One Stop Systems (NASDAQ:OSS) last announced its earnings results on Wednesday, November 10th.
-The company reported $0.08 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.03 by $0.05.
+One Stop Systems (NASDAQ:OSS) last issued its quarterly earnings data on Wednesday, November 10th.
+The company reported $0.08 EPS for the quarter, topping the Zacks’ consensus estimate of $0.03 by $0.05.
 One Stop Systems had a return on equity of 3.82% and a net margin of 5.10%.
-The company had revenue of $15.98 million for the quarter, compared to analyst estimates of $15.90 million.
-During the same period in the prior year, the company posted $0.05 EPS.
-On average, analysts anticipate that One Stop Systems will post 0.11 earnings per share for the current fiscal year.
+The firm had revenue of $15.98 million during the quarter, compared to the consensus estimate of $15.90 million.
+During the same period in the prior year, the business earned $0.05 EPS.
+On average, analysts forecast that One Stop Systems will post 0.11 earnings per share for the current year.

 One Stop Systems Company Profile